-If you wanted to make a stack of identical spheres, you might come up with an arrangement like the one shown in Figure below.
+If you wanted to make a stack of identical spheres, you might come up with an arrangement like the one shown below (Figure below).

 When identical spheres are stacked, each successive layer fits into the small spaces where different spheres come together.
 Closest packing minimizes the amount of empty space and is how metal atoms are arranged in a crystal.

 This orderly and regular arrangement of the metal balls minimizes the empty space between them.
 Closest packing is the most efficient way to pack spherical objects.
 The atoms in a metal crystal are arranged in similar patterns, called close-packed structures.
-Pure metals adopt one of several related close-packed structures, as shown in Figure below.
+Pure metals adopt one of several related close-packed structures, as pictured below (Figure below).